Thank you for subscribing

-CASAColumbia Policy on Promoting Objectivity in Research/Investigators’ Conflicts of Interest (42 CFR Part 50, Subpart F) (revised 2012)
+CASAColumbia Policy on Promoting Objectivity in Research/Investigators’ Conflicts of Interest (42 CFR Part 50, Subpart F) (last revised 10/2014)

 CASAColumbia® seeks to ensure the integrity of its research and to comply with the federal Public Health Service’s (PHS) requirements for institutions that seek research funding.
 The PHS has implemented regulations (Title 42 Code of Federal Regulations (CFR), Part 50, Subpart F, Responsibility of Applicants for Promoting Objectivity in Research for Which PHS Funding is Sought) (“FCOI Regulations”) to promote objectivity in research by establishing standards that provide a reasonable expectation that the design, conduct, and reporting of research funded under PHS grants or cooperative agreements will be free from bias resulting from investigator financial conflicts of interest.
 The FCOI Regulations are applicable to institutions that apply for or receive PHS1 grants or cooperative agreements for research and to each investigator (as defined below) planning to participate in or participating in such research.
 This policy (the “FCOI Policy”) is implemented to fulfill CASAColumbia’s obligation under the FCOI Regulations to maintain an up-to-date, written, enforced policy and process on investigator conflicts of interest.